Monday, December 19, 2016

 Right Below Center: Vertical iron through-rods

-Clerestory roof lag bolt, carriage bolts,
+Clerestory roof lag-bolt, carriage bolts,

 w/washer & nuts were sandblasted,